Are you the same as the International Competition for Young Debaters (ICYD)?

 Is there any further training you can offer?

 If you have any more queries about debating, please feel free to email us, and we will provide you with whatever additional resources we can.

 I'm setting up a debating society, can you help?

 If you are interested in receiving some external workshops, or if you are a junior school, we recommend visiting the English-Speaking Union website at www.esu.org.uk or, if eligible, www.debatemate.com for information.

 I need to drop out, can I get a refund?

 Once invoices have been sent out to registered schools, there will be a week in which to withdraw.
 After this period has expired, they are no longer refundable.
-Therefore, please check if you can make it to the published date and location of the regional round.
+Therefore, please check if you can make it to the published date of the regional round.
 If you would like us to try and place your school in another round, please email us and we will try our best to accommodate you.